NLCaceres/my-portfolio/README.md

 - From here out, focus on this project rather than the Rails 5 version.
   - Create a Swagger UI inspired routes list view
 - Contact Us from the back-end!
-  - Front End Mostly Setup (Missing Backend Recaptcha route)
+  - Front End Setup - DONE
   - Email Server via Heroku
-- Timeline page - Scroll from project to project perfectly chronologically.
-Transitioning like a path
+- Include the following in Seeder:
+  - Laravel + Vue Account On It
+  - Most of my experience with classic GUIs (Made in Java)
 - Ruby 3 is now an option BUT Rails 6 might not be ready for it (>= 2.5)
   - Similarly Webpacker 5.x is an option on Rails 6 BUT since React can bundle itself, it's best to let it handle the production build while Rails serves it up
     - Note: Webpacker 5.x uses webpack 4.x meanwhile if Rails upgrades to Webpacker 6.x (current), it'll be webpack 5.x
-    - Note for future upgrade: Rails includes `bin/rails webpacker:install` to handle changes.
-ActiveAdmin does too: `bin/rails g active_admin:install`
+    - Note for future upgrade: Rails includes `bin/rails webpacker:install` to handle update to webpacker similar to how ActiveAdmin works using
-    With one additional step of adding `config.use_webpacker = true` in config/initializers/active_admin.rb
+    `bin/rails g active_admin:install` with one additional step of adding `config.use_webpacker = true` in config/initializers/active_admin.rb
-    - Sprockets handles activeAdmin just fine + is responsible for Sass, Css, images anyway (though Webpacker CAN handle them if properly configured)
+      - Sprockets handles activeAdmin Sass, Css, images just fine anyway for now

 ## Notes to Remember! - October 2021
 ### Bundler
 - A nifty package manager for Ruby with two ways of updating
-  - `Bundle install` conservatively updates packages once you modify the Gemfile.
+  - `bundle install` conservatively updates packages once you modify the Gemfile.
 It only will update based on changes
-  - `Bundle update` on the other hand, will update all packages to their latest versions, respecting the limits set by the Gemfile
+  - `bundle update` on the other hand, will update all packages to their latest versions, respecting the limits set by the Gemfile
     BUT updating as much as it can nonetheless.
 This can be good and bad!
 It'll resolve any Gemfile lock issues as an example but may cause breaking changes
-  - `Bundle outdated --minor` particularly helpful for checking for smaller upgrades and preventing said breaking changes before running `bundle update`
+  - `bundle outdated --minor` particularly helpful for checking for smaller upgrades and preventing said breaking changes before running `bundle update`
     - On the other hand, just flat out using `bundle update --minor` guarantees only minor upgrades (e.g. 1.0 to 1.1) will happen if the Gemfile allows some gems to updated across major versions (e.g. 1.x to 2.x)
 ### Rails and its Commands
 - Useful Rails Commands - To Serve and Display Locally `bin/rails s & yarn --cwd react-client start`